wozorio/howtos/Others/firefox-hide-tabs-with-tree-style.md

 1. Restart Firefox

 Now the native tab should be hidden.
-To reset the change simply remove the userCrhome.css file.
+To reset the change simply remove the userChrome.css file.